emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-resource-paths.md

 # HTTP Resource (Paths)

 In this microlearning, we will focus on learning about HTTP Resource (Paths).
 A crucial part of setting up your (API) Gateway with the help of RESTful services is knowing to which resources (i.e. Order, Client, Employee) you want to give external parties access via your (API) Gateway.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 19th, 2021
+- Last update: April 14th, 2021
 - Required reading time: 4 minutes

 ## 1. Prerequisites